cran/kindisperse/README.md

 1.  kinship between parents (to identify FS parents (1C offspring) as well as PO parents (HAV offspring))
-2.  kinship between pouch young & non-parent females where a 1C/HAV relationship exists between offspring (if 2nd degree where parents are not FS, interpret as GG category, meaning offspring are HAV.
+2.  kinship between pouch young and non-parent females where a 1C/HAV relationship exists between offspring (if 2nd order where parents are not FS, interpret as GG category, meaning offspring are HAV.
     Otherwise, interpret as 1C)